viaprotocol/tokenlists/README.md

 most likely not a scam.

 ## Usage example
-If you want to use tokelist in your dApp — simply download json with tokenlist.
+If you want to use tokenlist in your dApp — simply download json with needed chain tokens.
 Head for raw link like

 https://raw.githubusercontent.com/viaprotocol/tokenlists/main/tokenlists/ethereum.json (Ethereum tokenlist)